 - The owner must be named a party in the foreclosure action.

 Division I in Diversified Recycling finds to the contrary on both points, creating a previously non-existing tension between §60.04.141 and §60.04.171.

-The decision is discussed in substantial detail on my other blog that focuses on mechanic lien laws, the Construction Lien Blog (published by Zlien).
+The decision is discussed in substantial detail on my other blog that focuses on mechanic lien laws, the Lien & Credit Journal (published by zlien).
 Read the post here: Foreclosing A Mechanic’s Lien in Washington Just Got More Confusing.

 A lot of the Diversified Case has very limited applicability, as it arises out of a bizarre fact pattern.
 The trial judge even commented on how the situation would create a “hard to believe” bar exam question.
 And because of the unique facts, it feels the trial and appeal court went out of their way to serve the ends of justice rather than allow injustice based on technicalities.

 However, it will be very interesting to see what happens with this decision, and whether its appealed to the Washington Supreme Court.
 While Division I does not comment in their opinion about the liberal construction it affords the lien statutes, they certainly construed §60.04.141 and §60.04.171 liberally, in line with the approach in N. Coast Elect.
 Co. v.
 Ariz.
 Elec.
 Serv.
 (Wash.
 Division I. 8/23/2010) where they stated: